What Is Asbestosis?

 - Unexplained weight loss

-Asbestos exposure and asbestos in the lungs heightens the risk of developing lung cancer, and individuals who smoked and were exposed to asbestos have a higher risk for contracting this disease.
+Asbestos exposure and asbestos in the lungs heightens the risk of developing lung cancer, and individuals who smoked and were exposed to asbestos have a higher risk of contracting this disease.
 While about a quarter of all lung cancer victims show no symptoms of the disease before diagnosis, many others do experience warning signs.
 These can include bronchitis or phenomena, chest pain, coughing/wheezing, fatigue, hoarse voice, loss of appetite, shortness of breath, and unexplained weight loss.
 These symptoms can also indicate less severe conditions, which may cause patients to put off medical treatment and lose valuable treatment time in the process.
 Like mesothelioma, lung cancer can metastasize and spread to other parts of the body negatively impacting treatment options and a patient's prognosis.